Who Does What on Your Healthcare Team

 If at any time you feel that your child is not receiving the best possible care, you may call the Pediatric Rapid Response Team.
 Dial 5-2222 from any hospital phone and say, "Please activate the Pediatric Rapid Response Team."
-You will need to provide your child's room.
+You will need to provide your child's name, unit and room number.

 Child Life Specialists

 Child Life Specialists provide pre-admission tours, design and provide play and recreational activities for patients and siblings, provide one-to-one support and activities when appropriate.
 They assist with day-to-day coping skills and facilitate educational support and tutoring for children missing a substantial amount of school.